| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 D. Awareness and educating the community through IEC/BCC.

-Public health campaigns based on Information, Education and Communication (IEC), Behavior Change Communication (BCC) assists in creating awareness about:
+Public health campaigns based on Information, Education and Communication (IEC), Behavior Change Communication (BCC) helps in creating awareness about:

 • Importance of folic acid